 Advanced SRS Grading Option

 By default, a two-button grading system is now used for review sessions, giving you the option to mark something as correct or as incorrect.
 You can enable the "Advanced SRS Grading" option in your study settings to use a more flexible 4 button system, letting you mark something as incorrect, so-so, correct, or too easy.
 In a Test session, even if you have the "Advanced SRS Grading" option enabled, it will show you two grading buttons as it doesn't use the scheduling system.
 (This is the intended behavior)!

 Please refer to this handy in-app guide on gestures!
 This is accessible via the main left upper-hand menu of the app.

-Instead of drawing a circle shape to indicate a neutral tone, you can simply tap on the canvas to indicate a neutral dot.
+- Instead of drawing a circle shape to indicate a neutral tone, you can simply tap on the canvas to indicate a neutral tone.